hamza-roujdami/clinic-scheduler-agent/README.md

 # Clinic Scheduler Agent

 > **⚠️ Demo Purpose Only**
-> This is a **proof-of-concept demonstration** showcasing multi-agent architecture with Microsoft Agent Framework and Azure Foundry.
+> This is a **proof-of-concept demonstration** showcasing multi-agent architecture with Microsoft Agent Framework and Microsoft Foundry.
 It is **not production-ready code** and uses mock data for testing purposes.
 For production deployment, replace mock implementations with real APIs, add proper error handling, security measures, and scalability considerations.

-Multi-agent system for clinic appointment scheduling using **Microsoft Agent Framework** and **Azure Foundry**.
+Multi-agent system for **Cleveland Clinic Abu Dhabi** appointment scheduling using **Microsoft Agent Framework** and **Azure Foundry**.

 ## Architecture